dvanbeek/paperrockscissors/README.md

 * Write some unit tests for the key pieces of logic.
 * Don't go overboard, this should only take a few hours.

+## Running the Game!

+In order to build and run the game you need to have at least Java 17 installed.

+The game can be played by executing the class `org.prs.Main` located in `src/main/java`.